 Nurturing Thursday was started by Becca Givens and seeks to “give this planet a much needed shot of fun, support and positive energy.”
 Visit her site to find more Nurturing Thursday posts and a list of frequent contributors.

 The ancient coffee table in my living room is not, strictly speaking, clutter.
 It still holds coffee cups, pizza boxes, etc., just fine.
-The wood is solid and mostly in good condition, except for the top board in the middle, which has veneer that has gotten chipped.
+The wood is mostly in good condition, except for the top board in the middle, which has veneer that has gotten chipped.
 But even though it is not really clutter, I made it this week’s post because it represents an area of my life that has been neglected.

 Old wooden coffee table with chipped veneer.